Who is Your Ideal Client?

 I cannot take your items away in my car at the end of the night.
 My work on your wedding ends when the venue requires we be off the property at the end of the night.

 How Many Events Do You Do Per Weekend?

-1 per weekend.
+One per weekend.
 Weddings are usually 14-hour days for me, and they almost always include a rehearsal the day before and some travel away from home.
-I pour my heart and soul into every wedding day I am apart of (you should see me try to be a guest at my friends weddings—it’s impossible!) and I typically am functioning at able 30% my usual capacity the day after a wedding.
-There ain’t no way I’m taking on more than 1 wedding per weekend.
-On top of it being too much for me, it wouldn’t be fair to the couple of the second wedding of that weekend.
+I pour my heart and soul into every wedding I am apart of (you should see me try to be a guest at my friends weddings—it’s impossible!) and I typically am functioning at about 30% my usual capacity the day after a wedding.
+There ain’t no way I’m taking on more than one wedding per weekend!
+If I were to split my weekend between two weddings, both would suffer, and I don’t believe that would be fair.

 Do You Accept Commissions or Kickbacks From Your Preferred Vendors?

 I do not.
 I consider it my job to recommend the vendors I believe will be best for each individual client.
 I can’t do this if I’m being paid by vendors to drop names.
 I want my clients to be 100% confident that my vendor recommendations are keeping my clients’ best interests in mind, and that the vendors I refer are professionals who I’ve seen good things from and/or have had great experiences working with.
 I am not the planner who recommends their relative or friend just to help a sister out.
 For the record, some of the vendors on my list I work with frequently and am great friends with now, but it’s because we became friends after working in the industry together.
 I think it’s always a great thing when your vendor team professionals have each others backs like family, don’t you think?

 Do You Plan Weddings Out of State?
 How Do You Work in Oregon AND California?